How to Set Up Tiers for Your Golf Pool

 How many tiers to use

-- Five tiers: Works for very large pools (100+ entrants) where variety matters more.
+- Eight or more tiers: Works for very large pools (100+ entrants) where variety matters more.

 Weighting tiers